 Who is eligible for a VA loan?

-VA loans are available only to borrowers who qualify.
-To be eligible, you must meet these requirements:
+VA loans are available only to borrowers who meet these criteria:

-- Be on active military duty or a veteran who was honorably discharged and met minimum service requirements;
+- Be an active duty servicemember or veteran who was honorably discharged and meets minimum service requirements;

 - Have served 90 consecutive active days, at minimum, during wartime or at least 181 consecutive active days during peacetime, or served for six years or longer in the National Guard or Selected Reserve; or